 In 2017, 1,491 pedestrians were injured in traffic in Louisiana, and 113 lost their lives.
 The number of pedestrian injuries has been rising continuously since 2014.
-More and more Baton Rouge residents find themselves in need of a pedestrian accident lawyer as well.
+As a result, more residents find themselves in need of a pedestrian accident lawyer in Baton Rouge, LA as well.

 Pedestrians are the ones who incur the most severe injuries in traffic accidents.
-To understand why that happens, it is enough to imagine the force with which a car can hit the frail human body, the impact with the carriageway or a nearby curb, and the consequences such injuries can have.
+To understand why that happens, just imagine the force with which a car can hit the frail human body.
+Then consider the impact with the carriageway or a nearby curb, and you can see the consequences such injuries can have.

-Many pedestrians hurt in traffic accidents need months of treatment and complex and expensive recovery programs.
+Many pedestrians hurt in traffic accidents need months of treatment.
+They often need complex surgeries and expensive recovery programs.
 Since they are unable to work, they lose their wage as well.
-Some of them never recover completely and, even if they can keep a job, they are no longer able to make the same money they used to.
+Some of them never recover completely.
+Even if they can keep a job, they are no longer able to make the same money they used to.

-The only hope to get by becomes the compensation they can receive from the party at fault for the accident.
+Their only hope to get by becomes the compensation they can receive from the party at fault for the accident.
 Unfortunately, many accident victims avoid hiring a pedestrian accident lawyers.
-Some are overwhelmed by the costs of their recovery.
-Others think they will save money, or worrying that they will not be able to afford their services.
+Some are overwhelmed by the costs and nature of their recovery.
+Others think they will save money or they worry that they will not be able to afford a lawyer’s services.

-Experienced pedestrian accident lawyer Bart Bernard knows how difficult recovering after an accident and putting up with the related expenses can be.
-To help out accident victims, he offers free case evaluations and accepts to get paid only after winning cases, from the compensation he obtains for his clients.
+The experienced accident lawyers at A.L.L.
+Law Firm know how difficult recovering after an accident and putting up with the related expenses can be.
+To help out accident victims, we offer free case evaluations and accepts to only get paid after winning cases, from the compensation he obtains for his clients.

 With the help of an experienced pedestrian accident lawyer, many Baton Rouge residents have managed to recover the losses and get back on their feet.
-Looking back, all of the victims regularly admit that they would not have been able to obtain the compensation the pedestrian accident attorney obtained for them.
-The reasons are numerous, and many of them stem from misconceptions regarding pedestrian rights under Louisiana laws.
+Victims regularly acknowledge that they would not have been able to obtain the compensation the accident attorney obtained for them.
+The reasons are numerous, and many of them stem from three big misconceptions regarding pedestrian rights under Louisiana laws.

-1. If a Driver Is Uninsured or Underinsured, Obtaining Compensation from Them Is Impossible
+1. Obtaining Compensation from an Under/Uninsured Driver Is Impossible

-Indeed, the easiest way to obtain compensation after being hit by a car is to file a claim with the insurer of the driver at fault, and this is not possible if the respective driver is uninsured.
-If the driver at fault is underinsured, a Baton Rouge pedestrian accident lawyer should have no problem obtaining compensation.
+The easiest way to obtain compensation after being hit by a car is to file a claim with the insurer of the driver at fault.
+Clearly, this is not possible if the respective driver is uninsured.
+If the driver at fault is underinsured, a Baton Rouge accident attorney should have no problem obtaining compensation.
 The compensation will be limited to the maximum limits of the available coverage.

-Besides filing a compensation claim with an insurance company, Louisiana accident victims have the right to seek compensation for their losses in civil court.
-Sure, a civil lawsuit takes time and requires the knowledge and skills of an experienced Baton Rouge pedestrian accident lawyer, but it is an option worth considering, especially if the party at fault’s status and financial situation would enable them to pay the due compensation.
+Besides filing a compensation claim with an insurance company, pedestrian accident victims have the right to seek compensation in civil court.
+Sure, a civil lawsuit takes time and requires the knowledge and skills of an experienced pedestrian accident attorney, but it is an option worth considering.
+This is especially true if the party at fault’s status and financial situation would enable them to pay the due compensation.

-There are also cases when the driver at fault for the accident is during their work hours and covered by their employer’s insurance.
-In this case, a knowledgeable pedestrian accident lawyer may be able to seek compensation from their employer.
+There are also cases when the driver at fault for the accident is working and covered by their employer’s insurance.
+In this case, a knowledgeable pedestrian accident lawyer in Baton Rouge, LA may be able to seek compensation from their employer.
 For example, if the driver at fault works with a rideshare company and has accepted a ride, it may be possible to obtain compensation from the rideshare company.

 2. If the Pedestrian Is Partly at Fault, The Right to Compensation is Likely Lost

-Indeed, Lousiana laws embrace the contributory fault principle, accepting the possibility for all the parties involved in an accident to share liability for it.
-However, unlike in other states, where those who are 50% at fault for their accident lose their right to compensation no matter the value of the damages incurred, in Baton Rouge, Louisiana, even those 80 or 90% at fault can recover some of their losses.
+Lousiana laws embrace the pure comparative fault principle, allowing the possibility for all the parties involved in an accident to share liability for it.
+Unlike other states, where those who are 50% at fault for their accident lose their right to compensation no matter the value of the damages incurred, in Baton Rouge, Louisiana, even those 80 or 90% at fault can recover some of their losses.

 Louisiana laws see accident liability as 100%.
 The police investigating the accident, the parties negotiating a settlement (the victim’s pedestrian accident attorney and the insurer of the driver at fault), or the civil court determines the liability share of each party involved in the accident.
 The parties will then be responsible for the share of damages corresponding to their share of liability.

-Those who are not sure what their liability share is or whether they can recover any losses should ask a Baton Rouge pedestrian accident lawyer to evaluate their case.
-The latter will analyze all their case details and estimate total damages and the compensation the victim should be able to obtain.
+Those who are not sure what their liability share is or whether they can recover any losses should ask a Baton Rouge accident attorney to evaluate their case.
+The lawyer will analyze all their case details and estimate total damages and the compensation the victim should be able to obtain.
 At A.L.L.
 Law Firm we offer all of this to our clients completely free of cost.

 Generally, claimants who work with a pedestrian accident attorney manage to obtain higher compensations than those who choose self-representation.
-As mentioned above, Bart Bernard offers free case evaluations, so those who turn to him for advice have nothing to lose.
+As mentioned above, A.L.L.
+Law Firm offers free case evaluations, so those who contact us for advice have nothing to lose.

 3. The Other Party Can Claim They Had Right-of-Way and Refuse to Pay Compensation

-Indeed, almost all the parties involved in accidents in Baton Rouge and throughout Louisiana try to blame one another in order to avoid paying compensation or diminish the amount they have to pay.
+Indeed, almost all the parties involved in accidents in Baton Rouge and throughout Louisiana try to blame one another.
+This is done in order to avoid paying compensation or diminish the amount they have to pay.
 However, the outcome depends not on what the parties claim, but on what they can prove.

-An experienced Baton Rouge pedestrian accident lawyer will always look at the facts, at the available evidence, and even conduct their own investigation and gather their own evidence to prove how the accident occurred and support the client’s claim.
+An experienced Baton Rouge pedestrian accident lawyer will always look at the facts and at the available evidence.
+Additionally, they also conduct their own investigation and gather their own evidence.
+They do this to prove how the accident occurred and support the client’s claim.

 Depending on the case detail, the claim substantiation process can be as simple as citing the applicable Louisiana laws and presenting a video recording as evidence.
 It may also involve gathering more complex evidence, bringing witnesses and expert testimonies, requesting technical expertise, estimating costs and outcomes, and citing case precedents.

-Before accepting a case, any experienced pedestrian accident lawyer will want to know how the accident took place.
+Before accepting a case, any experienced pedestrian accident attorney will want to know how the accident took place.
 They will ask questions and request details in order to identify the applicable pedestrian laws and any instances in which the parties violated them.
 It is vital that potential clients are honest with their accident attorney from the beginning.

 At A.L.L.
-Law Firm, we have relevant experience in defending pedestrians and thorough knowledge of Louisiana laws, Bart Bernard is able to thoroughly evaluate cases and success odds even during the preliminary meeting.
-His clients always leave his Baton Rouge office content that they know where they stand, what Louisiana laws stipulate regarding their case, and what steps they need to follow.
+Law Firm, we have relevant experience in defending pedestrians and thorough knowledge of Louisiana laws.
+We are able to thoroughly evaluate cases and determine the odds of success, even during the preliminary meeting.
+Our clients always leave our Baton Rouge office happy that they know where they stand.
+They find out what Louisiana laws stipulate regarding their case, and what steps they need to follow.